defenseunicorns/leapfrogai-backend-llama-cpp-python/README.md

 ## Instructions

 The instructions in this section assume the following:

 1. Properly installed and configured Python 3.11.x, to include its development tools
 2. Installed `wget`
 3. The LeapfrogAI API server is deployed and running
 4. The `config.yaml` is created based on the `config-example.yaml`

-### Local Development
+### Run Locally

 For cloning a model locally and running the development backend.